kasthuri-r/Single-Page-CV/README.md

-# Kasthuri R - Single Page CV Website
+# Single Page CV

 This is a clean and professional **single-page cv** built using **HTML** and **CSS**.
-It showcases my profile, skills, experience, projects, and links to my online presence — all in a readable and responsive layout.
+It showcases my profile, skills, experience, projects, and links to my online presence all in a readable and responsive layout.

 ## Key Highlights